Rainbow Origami Blanket07.Sep.19 / Kirsten Ballering

 For this blanket you’ll need one Metropolis colour pack, and 5 balls of Scheepjes Metropolis 024 Cota.
 Some people who crochet tightly will be able to make it with 4 balls of Cota and the 10 gram mini ball from the colour pack, but if you are like me and crochet on the loose side, you are going to need a bit of that 5th ball.
 No way around that without skipping rows and thus using fewer colours from the pack, unfortunately.

 You will follow the pattern for the original Origami Blanket.
 You’ll use all but 9 colours from the colour pack, using each colour twice.
 If you stick to the original pattern’s gauge and use max 4.2 grams per triangle per colour, you’ll have ~1.5 gram per colour to join the squares.
 Because the colours of each square differ you can’t use the continuous two-colour row join as in the original blanket, but rather join each square with its own colour (and subsequently fasten it off).
 That’s a bit more work, but the end result is worth it.
-If you run out of yarn to join, pick one of the remaining colours that’s close to the colours you’re joining.
+If you run out of yarn to join, pick one of the remaining colours that are close to the colours you’re joining.
 It won’t be very noticeable.

 For this blanket I’ve created a separate printable colour placement.
 The numbers in the colour placement diagram are the colour numbers in the pack.